 In spectrometers where low noise is essential, a thermoelectric cooler (TEC) is employed at the detector.
 The TEC cools the detector to reduce dark current and dark noise generated as a result of ambient heat.
 Reducing this noise results in a more stable reading and is extremely useful in situations where the photon energy is very low, such as in infrared measurement.
 In general, high performance CCD sensors exhibit a one-half reduction in dark current for every 5 °C to 9 °C as they are cooled below room temperature.
 This rate of improvement typically continues to a temperature of approximately 5 °C to 10 °C below zero, beyond which the reduction in dark current diminishes quickly.

-Triggering is a feature that is available on many Ocean Insight spectrometers and involves one of two different processes.
+Triggering is a feature that is available on many Ocean Optics spectrometers and involves one of two different processes.
 In the first type of triggering, an event outside the sampling system (such as a push button or laser pulse) changes the voltage level on the spectrometer’s trigger pin that, in turn, instructs the spectrometer to begin spectra acquisition.
-This is referred to as “External Triggering” in Ocean Insight literature.
+This is referred to as “External Triggering” in Ocean Optics literature.
 In the second type of triggering, the spectrometer instructs an external device (such as a lamp) to illuminate immediately prior to spectral acquisition.
-This is referred to as “Triggering an External Event”.
+This is referred to as “Triggering an External Event.”

 1. Triggering Modes, External Hardware Edge Trigger